-My favorite way to make wild-caught salmon (like Coho or Sockeye) is to drizzle with olive oil and sea salt, then bake it at low temperature (about 320° F) until just barely cooked through (about 10-12 minutes for a 1-lb fillet).
-Wild salmon is lower in fat than farm-raised salmon (such as Atlantic or Norwegian) and seems to stay moisture by baking at lower temperature rather than roasting or grilling.
+My favorite way to make wild-caught salmon (like coho or sockeye) is to drizzle with olive oil and sea salt, then bake it at low temperature (about 320° F – 325° F) until just barely cooked through.
+This takes about 12 minutes for a 1 pound fillet.
+Wild salmon is lower in fat than farm-raised salmon (such as Atlantic or Norwegian) and seems to retain its moisture by baking at lower temperature rather than roasting or grilling.

-Wild salmon keeps well for 2-3 days in the refrigerator
+Wild Salmon Keeps for 2-3 days in the Fridge

 Make a little extra wild salmon so that you can use it the next few days to top salads or add to homemade sushi rolls.
 Store in a covered glass container in the refrigerator so that it will stay fresh.
 As long as the fish has been salted, it should stay fresh for up to 2-3 days depending on the temperature of your refrigerator.
-Just check the salmon before you use it to make sure it still smells fresh (should not be overly fishy or bad smelling).
+Use glass containers so your leftovers stay extra cold.
+Just check the salmon before you use it to make sure it still smells fresh (should not have strong fishy smell).

 - 1 lb. fillet wild-caught salmon (such as coho or sockeye)